 To date, we have invested substantially all of our efforts and financial resources to identify, acquire, and develop our portfolio of product candidates.
 Our future success is dependent on our ability to successfully further develop, obtain regulatory approval for, and commercialize one or more of these product candidates.
-We plan to submit an NDA for one of these programs in 2019.
+We initiated the submission of an NDA to the FDA in December 2019 for lonafarnib in Progeria and Progeroid Laminopathies, and plan to complete NDA submission in the first quarter of 2020.
+We submitted the MAA to the EMA in March 2020, which was granted accelerated assessment.
 We currently generate no revenue from sales of any drugs, and we may never be able to develop or commercialize a product candidate.
-In addition, to the extent that we receive regulatory approval for lonafarnib in progeria and progeroid laminopathies, we expect our commitment to provide access for patients with progeria and progeroid laminopathies for no or minimal cost to those patients to result in a loss to us.
+In addition, to the extent that we receive regulatory approval for lonafarnib in Progeria and Progeroid Laminopathies, we expect our commitment to provide access for patients with Progeria and Progeroid Laminopathies for no or minimal cost to those patients to result in a loss to us.